Will-Raymond/will_raymond_cv/pages/pages-root-folder/index.md

       </h4>
       <div>
       I am a computational biologist with a background in quantitative data analysis, mechanistic model building, and RNA biology.
-      I am currently a 6th year PhD student at Colorado State University in the Munsky lab -- graduating soon in 2023.
-My focus during my studies here have been on coding TASEP based mRNA models to fit, reproduce, and classify Nascent Chain Tracking (NCT) experiments.
-      I have a deep interest in the questions that plague RNA biology.
-I hope to provide insight to the scientific community about mRNA dynamics such as ribosomal collision dynamics, mRNA codon selection, mRNA decay, and tRNA abundances during my upcoming career.
+      I recently graduated from Colorado State University with my PhD in Bioengineering.
+While there I had the pleasure to work with Dr. Brian Munsky as my PI.
+My focus during my studies there focused on coding TASEP based mRNA models to fit, reproduce, and classify Nascent Chain Tracking (NCT) experiments.
+While at CSU, I developed a deep interest in the questions that exist on the frontiers of understanding in RNA biology.
+I hope to use my career to provide insight to the scientific community about mRNA translation dynamics such as ribosomal collision dynamics, mRNA codon selection, mRNA decay, and tRNA abundance effects.
+Besides mRNA,I would love to research the diverse set of unscharacterized ncRNA's within eukayrotic cells.
       </div>
     </div>
   </div>
   <div class="row t10" style="font-size: 20px; padding: 15px;">
       <div>
-          Besides RNA, I am passionate about ethics in machine learning, as well as in scientific research as a whole.
+          I am passionate about ethics in machine learning, as well ethics in scientific research as a whole.
 I haven't had the chance to do scientific outreach past college level, but I hope to change that in the future!
       </div>
   </div>
   <div class="row t10" style="font-size: 20px; padding: 15px;">